 This financial report is designed to provide our citizens, taxpayers, investors and creditors with a general overview of the Board's finances and to show the Board's accountability for the money it receives.
-If you have questions about this report or need additional financial information, contact Dr. Brad Gregory, Senior Assistant Superintendent of Finance or Susan Z. Wynn, CPA, Assistant Finance Director at the Colquitt County Board of Education, 710 Lane Street, Moultrie, Georgia 31768.
-You may also email your questions to brad.gregory@colquitt.k12.ga.us or susan.wynn@colquitt.k12.ga.us.
+If you have questions about this report or need additional financial information, contact Dr. Brad Gregory, Senior Assistant Superintendent of Finance or Alicia D. Sims, Comptroller at the Colquitt County Board of Education, 710 Lane Street, Moultrie, Georgia 31768.
+You may also email your questions to brad.gregory@colquitt.k12.ga.us or alicia.sims@colquitt.k12.ga.us.